jscott7/CSVComparer/README.md

 Run the CSVComparison executable with the following arguments

-*"Path to reference csv file" "Path to candidate reference file" "Path to configuration file" "Optional Path to output file*
+*"Path to reference csv file" "Path to candidate reference file" "Path to configuration file" "Optional Path to directory to save output*

 If no output file is specficied the console will list the differences between the files